Atri's Eclipse: Background

 In the text Rigveda, there is a story of the sage Atri who demolished an asura Swarbhanu for the liberation of the sun from a total solar eclipse.
 In the story it is said that due to the influence of the asura, the sun suddenly disappeared during the day and made people feel scared in the darkness.
 Then the sage Atri demolished the asura Swarbhanu and regained the glory of sun.
 The language of the Rigveda is very symbolic having hidden meaning, making it difficult to comprehend in the form of historical events.
 Although the disappearing of the sun in the story has been interpreted by the astronomers as the total solar eclipse.

 The Chapter 24 verse 3 in the text Sankhyayana Brahmana of Rigveda mentions the location of the rising Sun during the spring equinox in its passages.
 In one reference there is a description of the spring equinox occurring in Orion, and in another description it occurred in the Pleiades.
 These descriptions have been used as the bases for the calculation of the dates of the Atri's Eclipse.

 Description

 According to the paper published in the Journal of Astronomical History and Heritage, the Indian astronomer Mayank Vahia from Tata Institute of Fundamental Research and the Japanese astronomer Misturu Soma from National Astronomical Observatory of Japan have found the reference of the earliest total solar eclipse in the text Rigveda mentioned by the Vedic sage Atri.
 According to Tilak 's interpretation the eclipse occurred when the Vernal equinox was in Orion, and three days prior to the Autumnal equinox.
 The astronomers Mayank Vahia and Misturu Soma have identified the date of the solar eclipse as on 22 October 4202 BC or on 19 October 3811 BC.

 The astronomers have also claimed that the story of the Atri's Eclipse is different and older from the general stories of Rahu and Ketu for the eclipses in the Hindu mythology.

-There is scholarly support for the view that the Rigveda refers to a total solar eclipse, but this interpretation and dating is based on metaphorical readings of the text and is not universally accepted as the dates vary by about 1500 - 2000 years from the generally accepted age of the Rigveda.